 Six months after I finished my training as an obstetrician/gynaecologist (a woman’s doctor), I moved to Pakistan, then on to Afghanistan where I lived for over four years, working in a little mud-brick hospital and clinic high up in the mountains (picture no running water, no xray machine, but lines and lines of beautiful and courageous – and needy – people to serve).

 Then I got sick.
 Hardly-able-to-get-out-of-bed sick.
 I was diagnosed (in a way only God could have orchestrated) with a chronic illness that had gone undiagnosed since my teens.
 Months of rest and good treatment didn’t solve the problem and, three years after returning home from Afghanistan, I gave up my licence to practice medicine.
 It was hard, but it wasn’t a tragedy.
 I had been given lovely (if crazy!) years of learning and practicing obstetrics that, humanly speaking, I never should have had.
 And by the time I gave up my licence, God had already been growing in me a deep desire to listen to his heartbeat in a different way.
 (You can read more about that here).

-Now I’m studying Christianity and the Arts at Regent College.
-I write here, and now and again I chat with folk who are wanting to hear God’s heartbeat in the midst of their own daily realities.
+In the years since I returned from Afghanistan, I’ve completed a Master of Arts in Theological Studies with a concentration in Christianity and the Arts at Regent College, as well as the Art of Spiritual Direction through SoulStream.
+I write here, and I listen with a few folk who are wanting to hear God’s heartbeat in the midst of their own daily realities.
 I don’t know where I’ll be in five years’ time (do you?).
 But God is good and though this journey hasn’t been easy, I wouldn’t have wanted to miss it for anything.

 So now that you’ve met me, will you join me in listening?
 I’d be honored.
 (You can pop your email address into the little box in the sidebar for weekly posts slipped straight into your inbox.)